Why are Good Chinese Managers So Hard to Find?

 That’s Just How It Is

 Good candidates are difficult to find.
 The Cultural Revolution impacted the children born between 1950 and 1963 and complicated their lives and education.
 Few people from this age group will be efficient direct line reports for you.
 People born between 1963 and 1973 also had less than an ideal situation, which makes it difficult for them to get on board culturally.
 Very few people went to college before 2000, and the quality of those colleges is mostly weak even now.
 So the good candidates are hard to find.
 Many Chinese people have complicated attitudes toward Westerners and are bad hires.
 Many don’t speak English well or couldn’t get a college education.
 They are unlikely to get to where you are.
-See also In China Who Should We Trust?
+See also Trust or Information Reliability.